 In conclusion – spelling and grammar are your SEO secret weapon

 Of course, correct spelling and good grammar should permeate across not just your website, but also your other marketing materials, social media content, newsletters, and the emails you send.

 Spelling and grammar are really your SEO secret weapons too.

-Conventional SEO tactics involve things like building inbound link, making sure you have enough content on the page, having a good heading / sub-heading structure, keyword usage, strong meta information etc. Everyone focuses on those things, but not all SEO experts will mention spelling and grammar.
+Conventional SEO tactics involve things like building inbound links, making sure you have enough content on the page, having a good heading/sub-heading structure, keyword usage, strong meta information, etc. Everyone focuses on those things, but not all SEO experts will mention spelling and grammar.